hunter3789/leaflet-geojson-proj4-vectortile/README.md

 ```

 - select proper tileSize for better performance
-- if opionts.simplify is true, you need simplify.js(optional)
+- if options.simplify is true, you need simplify.js(optional) / tolerance and highestQuality options are also for simplification(optional).

 3. Slice geojson data by longitude(for certain projection)